What is an immediate needs annuity, and how does it work?

 For example:

-- Your care fee plan may not be sufficient to cover all care costs, especially if these rise significantly.
+Your care fee plan may not be sufficient to cover all of your care costs, especially if they rise significantly.

 If you don’t need to pay for care immediately or you think you may only need it for a short period, then an immediate needs annuity may not be right for you.

-First, check whether you are eligible for NHS funding or explore other pension options.
+It’s also a good idea to check whether you’re eligible for NHS funding and explore other pension options.

 Immediate needs annuity FAQs